MoukimHF/React-gallery-app-moukim-treehouseV2/gallery/README.md

 ##React Gallery App Project 7 TeamTreehouse By Moukim Hfaidh
+first of all please do cd gallery then npm install and create a config.js file in the src directory put in it your api key and export it Then ...
 >>npm start serves the app
 >> The main functionality of the app is working perfectly
 >>you can search for images either from the search form or from the url